deephdc/deep-docs/source/user/modules/mods.rst

 * Click ``Execute`` and get predicted values in JSON format.

 .. note:: All available default models are packed in ``.zip`` containing the model, scaler, config and trained metrics.
-The model has to be trained in the same data format as data file used for prediction.
+The model has to be trained with train data (e.g., built from datapool) in the same format as data file used for prediction.

 * If you want to build the container directly in your machine, follow the instructions `DEEP-OC-mods<https://github.com/deephdc/DEEP-OC-mods>`_.